fniksic/diffstream/README.md

 Note: We suggest running the VM with at least 6GB of RAM and 2 processor cores so that everything runs smoothly.
 With less than 2 cores, there won't be visible scalability in the Topic Count experiment.

+**Addendum: running the VM** [VirtualBox](https://www.virtualbox.org/) can be used to open the VM.
+Once the machine loads, you can then find DiffStream in Files (~/diffstream).
+Open `README.md`, which should be identical to this file, *except* for missing this paragraph.
+Please note that many tests in this file will print out "WARNING:" statements unrelated to DiffStream, but related to certain dependencies; these can safely be ignored.
+Finally, for the Tutorial and Step-by-Step Guide below, we recommend using IntelliJ to open and browse source code .java files.
+It should be installed (search for it in the dash).

 DiffStream is a testing tool.
 The tool is used by writing two Flink programs (using the Java API), providing a specification of correct ordering behavior, and then connecting the output to the DiffStream matcher.
 DiffStream either succeeds (normal termination) or reports a bug (raises StreamsNotEquivalentException).
 For more details on how to use it yourself or modify the existing examples, see the (optional) "Tutorial" below.

 To check that the tool is working properly, you can run `mvn test` (in the top-level directory, where this README is).
 This runs unit tests.